1VinceP/doc/digital-ocean.md

 * Select the MEAN-stack droplet (on Ubuntu).
 * Go with the $5 option.
 * Pick a location (my droplets are on NY2, but it really doesn't matter unless you're serving something huge).
 * Create it!
 Add your ssh keys.
-If you don't have ssh keys set up yet, do that first.
+If you don't have ssh keys set up yet, go back to the first section.
 * Then `ssh root@dropletIPaddress`.
 * Update `/etc/apt/sources.list` and `/etc/apt/sources.list.d`.
   * Break them out however you like. my total list is at the bottom of this file.